Tame class field theory over local fields: The tame class group

 \section{The tame class group}

-In this section, we shall introduce the tame class group for normal varieties over an infinite field and prove its functorial properties.
+In this section, we shall introduce the tame class group and prove its functorial properties.
+These properties will play key roles in our proofs.
 We fix an arbitrary infinite field $k$ throughout this section.